Andrew Ng announces Deeplearning.ai, his new venture after leaving Baidu

 It’s unclear whether Ng began his work on Deeplearning.ai while still an employee at Baidu.
 According to data pulled from the Wayback Machine, the domain was parked at Instra and picked up sometime between 2015 and 2017.

 Registering that domain to Baidu accidentally would be an amateur mistake and registering it intentionally just leaves me with more unanswered questions.
 I’m left wondering about the relationship between Baidu and Deeplearning.ai — and its connection to Andrew Ng’s departure.
-Of course it’s also possible that there was some sort of error that caused an untimely mistake.
+Of course, it’s also possible that there was some sort of error that caused an untimely mistake.

 Ng left the company in late March of this year, promising to continue his work of bringing the benefits of AI to everyone.
 Baidu is known for having unique technical expertise in natural language processing and it’s recently been putting resources into self-driving cars and other specific deep learning applications.